jmarksk/RealEstateProject2/README.md

 ## Thus, in final model:

-- Log all numerical variables from prior model (sqft_living_log	sqft_garage_log	sqft_patio_log	grade_num_log	view_num_log) due to non-normality(despite improvement) and some heteroskedaticity.
+- Log all numerical variables from prior model (sqft_living_log, sqft_garage_log, sqft_patio_log, grade_num_log, view_num_log) due to non-normality(despite improvement) and some heteroskedaticity.
-- Add categorical variable, Waterfront, to increase rsquared.
+- Add categorical variables Waterfront and Jumbo to increase rsquared.
 - Also drop outliers in sqft_gar and sqft_pat variables.
 (And drop associated dummy variables as 0 patio/no garage houses removed.)

 - Final model heteroskedacities, linearity, and normality of residuals are improved from the baseline model.
 Heteroskedaticity is      somewhat improved from prior model (particularly in residual plots against sqft_gar and sqft_pat variables).
 Residual plot appears normally distributed, and is improved from previous model, however J-B test still failed suggesting non-normality.
 Multicollinearity is low, all correlations below .75.